thacherT1D/webdevstuff/Design/Wireframing.desc.md

 - Sketch two wireframes:
   - a web developer portfolio homepage
   - a shopping cart page
+- For either wireframe, consider the user and draw two more wireframes that would be a part of that user flow

 ## Resources
 - [Yahoo Design Library](https://developer.yahoo.com/ypatterns/)